 So, you own a website?
 Good!
 Websites are awesome, for business and for personal progression.
 That being said, you need to get used to optimising your website.
 So, to do that, we recommend you consider the following tips and tricks.
 When used properly, they should play a major role in making your website even better.
 More importantly, it will help you to avoid data breaches and privacy mistakes!
+You can also consider hiring a design company that specializes in user experience.

 Add a Value Proposition